Raymond Group

-In addition, the group also has business interests in readymade garments, designer wear, cosmetics & toiletries, engineering files and tools, prophylactics and air charter operations.
+In addition, the group also has business interests in readymade garments, designer wear, cosmetics and toiletries, engineering files and tools, prophylactics and air charter operations.

-In 2019, Raymonds announced its venture into real estate business under Raymond Realty.
+In 2019, Raymond announced its venture into real estate business under Raymond Realty.
 The new venture is poised to start with an investment of ₹250 crore (approx $36 million) in developing mid-income and premium housing units on 20 acres of land in the growing suburb of Thane.
 Raymond group holds over 125 acres of land in this region.